uyennguyen30696/hw2-responsive-porfolio/README.md

-The purpose of this homework is to create a responsive porfolio with Bootstrap.
+The purpose of this homework is to create a responsive porfolio with HTML, CSS, Bootstrap, and Javascript.
 The items developed are:
 <ul>
     <li>A navbar</li>
     <li>A responsive layout</li>